 Lateral Leg Raises

-A great glute activator that doesn’t require any equipment are lateral leg raises.
+A great glute activator that doesn’t require any equipment is lateral leg raises.

 Simply lay on your side, top leg straight, toe dorsiflexed and pointed slightly down.
 Lift the leg up and lower back down under control.